-- 1. The Indian Contract Act 1872 was enacted on - 2.
-When there is an offer from one party and acceptance by another party, it is called - 3.
-The party who gives offer to other party, is known as and the party who accepts that offer is known as . - 4.
-When the agreement between two parties creates a legal relationship, it is called as . - 5.
-Reciprocal contract can be named as .
+1. The Indian Contract Act 1872 was enacted on 2.
+When there is an offer from one party and acceptance by another party, it is called 3.
+The party who gives offer to other party, is known as and the party who accepts that offer is known as .